Here’s one of my first property predictions for this year…

 Our markets are fragmented – not only is each state at its own stage of its property cycle, but within each state different segments of the markets are behaving differently.

-7 reasons why property won’t crash.
+7 reasons why property won’t the market won’t collapse.

 Yes the world is suffering from a number of economic problems, commodity prices are falling and China’s growth has slowed considerably, yet there are a number of reasons why we won’t see major falls in home prices in our capital cities any time soon.